Another Stroke of Midnight

 The prince gave Cinderella a quick twirl and after gaining her composure she glanced back at the dessert corner.
 Marie was nowhere to be seen.
 She scanned the area for a minute or two wondering where she had gone off to.

-Prince Charming continued to admire Cinderella's beauty and noticed her flinch as she searched across the room for someone she had lost.
+Prince Charming continued to admire Cinderella's beauty and noticed her twist her head back and forth as she searched across the room for someone she had lost.
 He looked up to the throne where his father sat feasting with friends and royal advisors.
 He was a rather large man of short stature with a white beard and yellow tunic.
 His crown sat crooked on his head.

 King Leopold sat next to Lucien, his trusting royal advisor to the throne.
 Lucien was tall and slender with black hair and a long, crooked nose.
 The prince never felt comfortable with Lucien feeding his father information and suggestions, but he trusted his father's judgement in people and character.
 The king's eyes met Charming's and they gave each other a congratulatory smile on a successful wedding and both continued going about their business.